-The expat lifestyle in Abu Dhabi has achieved nearly mythical proportion; many foreigners moving here conjure images of paradise and a life thick with lavish luxury.
+The expat lifestyle in Abu Dhabi has achieved nearly mythical proportions; many foreigners moving here conjure images of paradise and a life characterised by lavish luxury.

-And for a good number of expats it’s true that life is centred on shopping, relaxation and socialising.
+And for a good number of expats, life in the emirate is indeed centred on shopping, relaxation and socialising.
 For many, material wealth is much easier to come by in the emirate and, initially, finding new cause to swipe the credit card is invigorating.

-Malls abound, an energised nightlife beckons and with such a large community of foreigners there always seems to be something happening for everyone to take part in.
+Malls abound, an energised nightlife beckons and with such a large community of foreigners, there always seems to be something exciting happening.

-That said, for others with less lucrative salaries or for those who no longer value the pull of the spend, expats will have to be a little more ingenious when it comes to living the good life, especially in summer when the oppressive heat eliminates any opportunity for outdoor fun.
+That said, for others with less lucrative salaries or for those who no longer value the pull of the spend, it's necessary to be a little more inventive when it comes to living the good life.
+This is especially true in summer, when the oppressive heat eliminates any opportunity for outdoor fun.

 Shopping in Abu Dhabi